talangsoft/talangsoft.github.io/_drafts/2016-02-10-functional-csharp.md

 author_initials: TL

 tag: code,problem,csharp
-description: 2016 found me at a new company with brand-new teams and at the beginning of an agile transformation, which means that I will face with
-             a lot of new challenges that will hopefully lead to new accomplishments as well.
-             <br/>Watch out for the blog posts about my recent impressions!
+description: Coming across a Daily WTF blog post about an inefficient  C code written somewhere and somewhen

 ---

-Coming across <a href="http://thedailywtf.com/articles/keeping-regular">this blog post</a> about an unefficient C# code written somewhere and somewhen:
+Coming across <a href="http://thedailywtf.com/articles/keeping-regular">this blog post</a> about an inefficient  C# code written somewhere and somewhen:

 {% highlight csharp %}
   for (int i = 0; i <= name.Length - 1; i++) {